 After my degree, I went on to do a masters, I got through my master’s.
 I did well on my project I’d wanted to do a Ph.D. in neuroscience, but I hadn’t managed to try to create a rapport with the lecturers, partly through lack of eye contact and partly through not appreciating how one makes an impression, for example by dressing smartly.
 I was most of the way through my master’s project when it dawned on me that most of my fellow students were dressed in smart casual.
 There I was walking around in t-shirts (sometimes statement t-shirts) and jeans.
 This inability to conform to what was considered the social norm didn’t go unnoticed by some lecturers at the Institute Of Psychiatry; I could tell that a number of them were far from impressed.
 Not only did it not impress the lecturers, but they were late giving projects to some people; I was one of those people for whom they took time to provide a project.
 I think the fact that I was seen as being different and not knowing how to relate in the same way as the other students did affect how long it took to gain a project.
 After my masters, I attempted to get onto a Ph.D.
 However, the Ph.D. interview was a disaster; the panel had their head in their hands, apart from the guy asking the questions.
 I know how to dress for an interview.
 With an interview, there are easily identifiable social norms in terms of dress.
 The problem with interviews was then and has always been that I am not great at expanding on a point; I am not sure what the interviewer needs to know.
 Sometimes I answer yes or no to open questions.

 I worked temporarily in various places and volunteered as it was easier to get work this way as the interviews were less formal.
 In one of the places I volunteered, I was given a series of instructions and was asked to go away and get on with the task.
 I had informed them that I had a developmental condition and that one of the things that I had needed was to have instructions given in a certain format.
 I required that the tasks were broken down and preferably for the instruction to be written down.
 The reason that I need a task written down is that I have issues with working memory.
 Working memory is the ability to hold instructions in mind.
 My supervisor barked tasks at me; I started on them and did some of them.
 Afterward, I would begin to researching something related on the computer as I thought I had finished.
 My supervisor would come in and ask me how I was getting on I’d tell him what I’d done.
 After I showed him my work and he realised I hadn’t done all the tasks that I was supposed to do, he’d get frustrated.
 At the time, I didn’t complain about the lack of adjustments as I wanted my stint to lead to work.
 At the end of the year, I was told I couldn’t work there because I’d not done well enough.
 From then on, I always tried to push for adjustments if challenged about my performance.
 However, as a rule, I didn’t see any of the adjustments put in place.
 There was a lack of recognition of my struggles in terms of information processing and social interaction.
 At one point, I was doing a stint in NHS clinics supporting podiatrists, I had a sit-down review and was told that I got on well with the team, and there were no problems there.
-The manager commented that my pharmacology knowledge was excellent; however, I was slower than virtually anyone she’d seen in terms of the practical aspects.
-I explained that I had autism and dyspraxia and that those conditions affected coordination.
-I was surprised as I thought it had been in the paperwork that had been sent over.
-She turned to me and told me that I didn’t look autistic a few minutes through the review She said, ‘You have problems with forming a rapport when you talk to patients.’
+However I had a few issues that were problematic, I had a feeling they were Autism related, however when I told her I had Autism she turned to me and told me that I didn’t look Autistic.
+A few minutes through the review She said, ‘You have problems with forming a rapport when you talk to patients.’
 It was then that I realised she clearly didn’t understand what being autistic meant.

 As well as adjustments being ignored as ‘I don’t look autistic enough’, I also feel a bit like a square peg in a round hole.
 I’ve done jobs because I took something to make the transition into adulthood and independence, something that is everyone’s aim.
 However, I have felt that a lot of the jobs I’ve done haven’t allowed me to show what I have to offer.
 A lot of the work I’ve carried out has showcased my weaknesses, as I took what I felt was open to me without going through the formal interview process.
 However, I am torn as to whether it’s best to put in place adjustments that help the autistic person fit the job or find a job that fits the autistic person.

-I decided not to go into the NHS permanently as I felt that I wasn’t capable of the demands of the job.
-I was unsure whether it wasn’t something that showcased my weaknesses too much or whether I would have been able to manage with adjustments.
-After finishing with the NHS, I left to volunteer around Europe to improve my language skills and rethink my career direction.
+I decided not to go into the NHS permanently as I felt that I wouldn’t be supported in my role.
+I left to volunteer around Europe to improve my language skills and rethink my career direction.
 Before trying out work in NHS podiatry clinics, I’d considered filming.
 My idea had been to potentially train as a foot health practitioner or a podiatrist (a job where I could help others) and use this to support my film work.
 When I returned from my volunteering around Europe, I talked to a friend and found out he ran a film meetup; I joined and decided to temp/freelance while learning how to film.
 I joined temping agencies and freelanced as an EFL writer and EFL teacher.
 Around 2018 I lost work due to changes in contracts and the closure of the company for which I worked.
 I went to the jobcentre, and they sent me to a government funded programme but there were so many criteria that I found it impossible to justify staying on and didn’t feel I could be support, I felt the staff cared but they were constrained by the DWP’s criteria in terms of offering services.
 The programme is linked to the DWP, so if you get paid, they get notified, and you get kicked off the program.
 I also looked into applying for a business grant which disabled self-employed people have access to, I found out that you’re given money; however, they specify how money can be spent.
 You can spend the money from a business grant on software, for example, but not a laptop I felt was paternalistic.
 The scheme decides what’s best for the client; they don’t trust the client to put forward their case for how they spend the money.

 I have very little stability in terms of employment.
-I managed to get some stable income, but through connections, no going through the interview process, I dreed to think about what would happen if that option wasn’t available!
-Due to the inability to get through an interview, I was pre COVID temping to either build up enough skills to get noticed by someone or work as self-employed.
+I managed to get some stable income, but through connections, not by going through the interview process, I dreed to think about what would happen if that option wasn’t available!
+Due to my inability to get through interviews I have temped and freelanced for years.

 I’ve had to fight to get my GCSEs and get into university.